mypolopony/streamer/Readme.md

 #### An incident occurred

-# A file, TWEETME, 600 intended tweets cultivated over about 10 months were overwritten by this drivel\
+#### A file, TWEETME, 600 intended tweets cultivated over about 10 months were overwritten by this drivel

-# RIP TWEETME

-# -------
+### -------

 Woah, my buddy Spammer Riskaay!
 I haven't heard from this dude in a minute.